-“Don’t withhold from ourselves what God readily gives us.
+“Don’t withhold from yourself what God readily gives you.
 Forgiveness.”
 Fr Paul.

 In the Gospel for the 3rd Sunday of Easter we find the Apostles dejected and discouraged following the death of our Lord.
 Peter appears close to throwing in the towel on his discipleship and going back to his old way of life, declaring, “I’m going fishing.”